 In Poland, references aimed especially at children were launched, which have a nutritional composition providing access to vitamins and ingredients that are essential for growth and bone development.

-Examples of this are three Miami cheese references, which are sources of calcium and vitamin D, free from colouring and have only natural flavouring.
+Examples of this are three "Miami" cheese references, which are sources of calcium and vitamin and are free from colouring and have only natural flavouring.